vivinano/MudaeAutoBot/README.md

 Please Gif Star ??
 Stars make me happy.
-I', open to design automation for other games (doesn't have to be a discord game) just let me know
+I'm open to design automation for other games (doesn't have to be a discord game) just let me know

 # MudaeAutoBot
 MudaeAutoBot is a python bot that auto rolls and attempts to snipe Kakeras and Claims in Mudae